Working Groups and Consultation

 Hot Topic and Leaders Forums

 NESA aims to provide solution focused, relevant and up-to-date advocacy and support for members.
 This means the approach to member consultation and engagement is flexible.
 While some groups have an ongoing monitoring and sharing function, other groups may have their issues resolved and come to an end.
 There are also emerging issues that require new attention.
-In future we anticipate undertaking member engagement and consultation activity around the following matters:

 - Employment services performance frameworks including quality assurance and contract compliance across all programmes.